|WooCommerce Standout Features|

 - Customizable: With open-source solutions, you can easily customize the software to be exactly what you need, tailoring your customer experiences without the need for 10 different complimentary tools in your development or tech stack.

 - Availability: Open-source software offers so much more than just convenience.
-Due to how accessible and decentralized the framework is, assistant developers and tech specialists can help you come up with the custom solution you need to succeed.
+Due to how accessible and decentralized the framework is, assistant developers and tech specialists can help you develop the custom solution you need to succeed.

 - Type: This designation is helpful to identify whether something is a product, service, membership, affiliate item, or more.
 It carries throughout the checkout process to keep everything simple and trackable.